Karthi-DStech/Object-Oriented-Framework-for-Machine-Learning/README.md

     - `make_params(param_name, *args, **kwargs)`: This function imports and returns the hyperparameters for the specified `param_name`, facilitating easy tuning for models.

 - **`train.py/`**:
  The **train.py** script orchestrates the entire machine learning pipeline, from data preprocessing to model training, tuning, evaluation, and saving the results.

+- **`progressive_train.py/`**:

+This script automatically trains all the models available in the pipeline.
+If you want to train all models at once, run this script, and it will handle the entire process for you, including logging and saving all the trained models.

+## Bugs and Improvements

+If you encounter any bugs or have suggestions for improvements, feel free to email me at **[karthinottsuk@gmail.com](mailto:karthinottsuk@gmail.com)**.

+Your feedback is highly appreciated and will help improve this project!